 Imagine this...

-After years of perfecting your craft and building an audience in the independent publishing world you finally land the contract you've always dreamed of with one of the big five publishing houses.
+After years of perfecting your craft and building an audience in the independent publishing world, you finally land the contract you've always dreamed of with one of the big five publishing houses.
 Then when your book is released, it flops, and the publisher releases you from your contract.

 What now?